 Scope and Field of Application

 This supplement defines the means to perform modality workflow management in DICOMweb.
 Modality workflow services enable a user agent to use and create workflow-related resources on an origin server.
-They are an extension to the existing DICOMweb services, providing RESTful interfaces to the Modality Worklist (MWL) and Modality Performed Procedure Step (MPPS) services that are already available in DIMSE.
+They comprise of the Modality Scheduled Procedure Step Service and the Modality Performed Procedure Step Service and are an extension to the existing DICOMweb services, providing RESTful interfaces to the Modality Worklist (MWL) and Modality Performed Procedure Step (MPPS) services that are already available in DIMSE respectively.
 The modality workflow services have been designed with the intention of facilitating proxies from/to DIMSE.

 Changes to NEMA Standards Publications PS 3.18